rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 ...
 {{< /highlight >}}

 You would have to replace the `YOUR_GITHUB_PERSONAL_ACCESS_TOKEN` string with your personal access token.
 That's one way to do it.
-However, you may don't want to paste your access token directly into the source code.
+However, you may not want to paste your access token directly into the source code.
 Therefore, you can create a *.env* file which holds all of your environment variables on the command line in your project folder.
 If you don't want to share the personal token in a public GitHub repository, you can add the file to your *.gitignore* file.

 {{< highlight javascript >}}
 touch .env